a16z/magi/README.md

 If the previous step fails with a permission denied error, try running the command with `sudo`.

 The docker setup contains a Grafana dashboard.
-To view sync progress, you can check the dashboard at `http://localhost:3000`.
+To view sync progress, you can check the dashboard at `http://localhost:3000` with the username `magi` and password `op`.
 Alternatively, you can view Magi's logs by running `docker logs magi --follow`.

 ## Contributing